MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

      After the deployment manifest is signed, if you modify it, you will have to sign it again.
 For information about when it is acceptable to skip this step, see [Security Considerations](Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md#Security).

 13. Now you should be done with your ClickOnce deployment, so you can test the ClickOnce deployment.
-Run the deployment manifest by choosing *\\\\fileshare\\clickonce\\Deployment\\Microsoft.Dynamics.Nav.Client.application*.
+To do this, run the Microsoft.Dynamics.Nav.Client.application in the file share, for example, by choosing *\\\\fileshare\\clickonce\\Deployment\\Microsoft.Dynamics.Nav.Client.application*.

     > [!NOTE]
     >  Do not run the deployment from *C:\\fileshare\\clickonce\\Deployment\\Microsoft.Dynamics.Nav.Client.application*.
 This will give you an error that the deployment and application are in different security zones.